StephenDataStax/dsbank-coreandsearch/README.md

 # What is DSE Core and DSE Search?

 * DSE Core is a scalable, distributed, fault-tolerant NoSQL database designed for real-time record lookup.
-DSE contain an easy to use, powerful data manipulation language called CQL which shares a lot of syntactical language features of SQL.
+DSE contain an easy to use, powerful data manipulation language called CQL which shares a lot of the syntactical language features of SQL.
 * DSE Search is an integrated search engine that automatically sync with DML and requires no ETL.
 Enable real-time search with a single command
   * Search indexes are maintained with every insert, update, and delete operation.